Bort-Millipede/PocketCHIP_hcx/README.md

 ```

 &nbsp;
-The following commands will install hcxtools 6.1.3 to the system (under `/usr/local`):
+Execute the following commands to install hcxtools 6.1.3 to the system (under `/usr/local`; replace `/path/to/` with path to the **hcxtools-6.1.3-53-gf6695ef.pocketchip.tar.gz** file):

 ```bash
 cd /